-(a) Where an employee is required by the Employer to perform the duties of a bargaining unit position with wage rates higher than the normal employee rate, for one shift or more, such employee shall be paid the rate in the higher classification that is next above the employee's own wage rate.

-(b) In no circumstances shall there be pyramiding of wages and/or benefits.

-(c) Where an employee is requested by the Employer to cover a shift at a lower pay rate than the employee's regular pay rate, the employee shall receive their regular rate of pay for the shift.

-(d) Where an employee is requested by the Employer to cover shifts at different classification pay rates, the employee shall be paid the rate of the higher classification where the employee has worked the majority of the shift in the higher classification.
+- (a) Where an employee is required by the Employer to perform the duties of a bargaining unit position with wage rates higher than the employee's regular pay rate, for the majority of one shift or more, such employee shall be paid the rate in the higher classification that is next above the employee's own wage rate. - (b) In no circumstances shall there be pyramiding of wages and/or benefits. - (c) Where an employee is requested by the Employer to cover a shift at a lower pay rate than the employee's regular pay rate, the employee shall receive their regular rate of pay for the shift. - (d) Where an employee is requested by the Employer to cover shifts at different classification pay rates, the employee shall be paid the rate of the higher classification where the employee has worked the majority of the shift in the higher classification.